MicrosoftDocs/quantum-docs/articles/qsharp-quickstart.md

 ### Entangle the qubits

-You're now ready to entangle the qubits, which is enabled by the `CNOT` operation.
+You're now ready to entangle the qubits using the `CNOT` operation.
 For this quickstart, you set `q1` as the control qubit and `q2` as the target qubit.
 This makes the state of `q2` depend on the state of `q1`.

 ```qsharp
         // Entangle q1 and q2, making q2 depend on q1.